top1944/2018-Autonomous-Navigation-Paper-Selected/README.md

  -------------------------------------
 ## other/
-1.Towards a science of integrated AI and Robotics
+1. Towards a science of integrated AI and Robotics

 Rajan K, Saffiotti A. Towards a science of integrated AI and Robotics[J].
 Artificial Intelligence, 2017.